Brilliant deals · Updated 2026

 - Can I cancel during the free trial?

 - Yes.
-Cancel any time during the 14-day trial in your Brilliant account settings and you will not be charged.
-The Brilliant trial does not auto-extend; if you do not cancel, the annual plan billing kicks in on day 15.
+Cancel any time during the trial in your Brilliant account settings and you will not be charged.
+The trial does not auto-extend; if you do not cancel before it ends, the paid plan billing kicks in automatically.